Menu

 What is Personal Information?

 Privacy laws only protect your information if it is personal information.
-Personal information can be information in paper or electronic records.
-Any information about an identifiable individual is considered personal information.
+Personal information is information about an identifiable individual.
+If the information can be linked to an individual then it will usually be personal information.
+Personal information can be paper or electronic records.

 This includes information about your: